ngkimphuongtrang/my_books/README.md

 - how can make language, source parameters not required in POST /reads
 - restrict value of language is EN, VI
 - catch error when book_id does not exist (remove manual check if book_id )
-- do source value need to save in database?
+- do source value need to save in database? separate table
--
--